 With the Kreung paste, Char Kroeung Sach Moun will have a beautiful bright yellow color that is so eye-catching from first sight!
 This dish also consists of a brother named Char Kroeung Sach Ko, which uses beef in place of chicken.

-Prahok is a salty fermented fish paste that Cambodians love to use in their cuisine.
+Prahok Ktis is a salty fermented fish dipping that Cambodians love.
 They humorously call Prahok the “Cambodian Cheese” for its unique texture and versatility that can be added to most dishes in Cambodian cuisine, just like cheese!

-However, Cambodians also serve Prahok with steamed rice and vegetables (cucumbers, yardlong beans, eggplants, etc.) to become a filling main dish!
+However, Cambodians also serve this special delight with steamed rice and vegetables (cucumbers, yardlong beans, eggplants, etc.) to become a filling main dish!
 You can have this meal any time of the day.

 5. Twa Ko (Cambodian Sausage)

 Twa Ko is the name of traditional pork sausage in Cambodia.
 It contains minced meat seasoned with a lot of herbs and spices such as galangal, crushed roasted peanuts, garlic, and cooked rice.

 Twa Ko is easy to make at home so Cambodians usually make it and store it in the kitchen.
 You can fry, stir-fry, grill, or do whatever you like with Twa Ko.
 Treated pork sausages can be served with anything, such as salads, steamed rice, or noodles!

 6. Bai Sach Chrouk (Grilled Pork And Rice)